Ralph Bueno, MD

 Hedy Kindler, MD

-Dr. Hedy Kindler is the Director of the Mesothelioma Program and an Associate Professor of Medicine at the University of Chicago Medical Center in the department of hemotology/oncology.
-After completing her internship and residency at the UCLA Medical Center, Dr. Kindler took part in a fellowship at the Memorial Sloan-Kettering Cancer Center, a medical facility that focuses on battling all types of cancer.
-Now, at the University of Chicago Medical Center, Dr. Kindler has been focused on developing research on novel drugs that will aid in the treatment of mesothelioma.
-Dr. Kindler’s interest in the treatment of mesothelioma was, in part, sparked when her father passed away from the disease in 2001.
-In addition to her work at the University of Chicago Medical Center, Dr. Kindler serves on the Science Advisory Board of the Meso Foundation (formerly MARF) and is a member of the Executive Committee of the International Mesothelioma Interest Group (iMig).
-She is also involved with a host of other organizations that focus on the fight against lung cancer.
+Dr. Hedy Kindler is an Associate Professor of Medicine at the University of Chicago Medical Center in the department of hematology/oncology and the Director of the Mesothelioma Program.
+Dr. Kindler participated in a fellowship at the Memorial Sloan-Kettering Cancer Center, a facility that is dedicated to fighting all forms of cancer, after completing her internship and residency at the UCLA Medical Center.
+At the University of Chicago Medical Center, she is now developing research on new drugs that will help treat mesothelioma.
+Part of her interest in the treatment of mesothelioma came about when she lost her father to the disease in 2001.
+Dr. Kindler is also a member of the Executive Committee of the International Mesothelioma Interest Group (iMig) and serves on the Science Advisory Board of the Meso Foundation (formerly MARF).

 Lee Krug, MD

-Dr. Lee M. Krug is an associate attending physician at the Division of Thoracic Oncology, department of medicine at Memorial Sloan-Kettering Cancer Center in New York City, where he is the Director of the mesothelioma program.
-Dr. Krug has investigated multimodality approaches for patients in the early stages of malignant pleural mesothelioma.
-He led a multicenter U.S. trial of induction chemotherapy for mesothelioma patients.
-Currently, Dr. Krug is testing the possibility of chemotherapy followed by pleural radiation in mesothelioma treatment.
-In addition, Dr. Krug has a strong interest in treatments for patients with more advanced cases of mesothelioma.
-Dr. Krug led the National Comprehensive Cancer Network (NCCN) medical committee that established the NCCN clinical treatment guidelines for mesothelioma.
+Dr. Krug is the director of the mesothelioma program at the Division of Thoracic Oncology, department of medicine at Memorial Sloan-Kettering Cancer Center in New York City, where he is also an associate attending physician.
+He is currently investigating the possibility of treating mesothelioma with chemotherapy followed by pleural radiation.
+He has previously researched multimodality approaches for patients in the early stages of malignant pleural mesothelioma and also led a multicenter U.S. trial of induction chemotherapy for mesothelioma patients.
+Dr. Krug also helped establish the clinical treatment guides for mesothelioma of the National Comprehensive Cancer Network (NCCN).

 Brian Loggie, MD